duartegroup/metallicious/README.md

 ### 1. Parametrize template
 We recommend to run template parametrization on HPC/cluster as it can take some time (our experience is ~8h on 8 CPUs per template).

-Specifing explicitly the metal multiplicity using the metal_charge_mult variable instead of metal_charges, will automaticly infrom metallicious to be ready to parametrize the template
+Specifying explicitly the metal multiplicity using the metal_charge_mult variable instead of metal_charges, will automatically inform metallicious to be ready to parametrize the template

 ```
 from metallicious import supramolecular_structure